COVID-19 / Coronavirus

 Temporary suspension of interest and penalties on accounts receivable

-Be advised that, following a resolution of the council adopted on April 6th, 2020, the Town has reduced its interest rate and penalties to 0% for a period of 100 days on all accounts receivable and due to the Town.
-Council will review this extension before the expiry of the 100 day period if the current situation related to COVID-19 (Coronavirus) continues.
-This measure covers the municipal taxes due on May 15th, 2020, transfer duties (welcome tax), all balances currently due and other fees payable to the Town.
+Be advised that, following a resolution of the council adopted on April 6th, 2020 and a second one adopted on June 1st, 2020, the Town has reduced its interest rate and penalties to 0% for a total period of 200 days, starting on April 7th, 2020, on all accounts receivable and due to the Town.
+Council will review this extension before the expiry of the 200 day period if the current situation related to COVID-19 (Coronavirus) continues.
+This measure covers the municipal taxes due on May 15th and August 3rd, 2020, transfer duties (welcome tax), all balances currently due and other fees payable to the Town.